New Territories Hong Kong Travel Guide

 Efforts are made to assist travelers with visual or hearing impairments within public spaces.

-Hong Kong International Airport (HKIA) offers a range of services for travelers, including lounge access and flight compensation assistance.
+Hong Kong special administrative region International Airport (HKIA) provides a variety of services for travelers, including lounge access and flight compensation assistance.

 Being informed about local practices and services facilitates a pleasant trip.

-Hong Kong special administrative region Dollar (HKD).
+Hong Kong special administrative region special administrative region Dollar (HKD).
 Currency exchange services are widespread.
 Credit cards are widely accepted.

 Police, Fire, Ambulance: 999.
 Tourist Hotline: 2508 1234.